andrew-dewhirst/flatiron-capstone-project/README.md

 ## Front End

-The front end of Renov8 was built using React (see "Project Template" below for more details), and the individual Components can be found within the src folder.
+The front end of Card Collector Emporium was built using React (see "Project Template" below for more details), and the individual Components can be found within the src folder.

 ## Back End

-The back end of Renov8 was built using Rails (see "Project Template" below for more details).
+The back end of Card Collector Emporium was built using Rails (see "Project Template" below for more details).
 Running `bundle install` will install all the gems and dependencies needed for this app.

 ## User Story